robotjackie/portfolio/_projects/04_Arduino_cam.md

 - From the Arduvision blog:

-> In the arduino sketch look for the line:
->
->    static const unsigned long _BAUDRATE = 500000;
->
-> And in the processing sketch, in the globalDefinitions.java tab:
->
->    public final static int BAUDRATE = 500000;
->
-> Try with substituting the 500000 for 115200.
+Change the line "static const unsigned long _BAUDRATE = 500000;" in the Arduino code, and the line "public final static int BAUDRATE = 500000;" in the globalDefinitions.java file of the Processing sketch.
+Try with substituting the 500000 for 115200.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_SD_fail.png?raw=true" width="500"></center>